 This is my first ice cream recipe on the blog!
 That calls for celebration, no?

-Don't worry, my family eats our fair share of ice cream over here, but I decided it was time I made my own Paleo version.
-Plus, I got these ice cream bar molds for Christmas and needed to put them to good use 😉
+Don't worry, my family eats our fair share of ice cream over here, but I decided it was time I made my own paleo version.
+Plus, I got these popsicle molds for Christmas and needed to put them to good use 😉

-- Paleo and allergy friendly (free of top 8 allergens)
+- paleo and allergy friendly - made with wholesome, healthy ingredients and free of the top 8 allergens

 - coconut cream